 GRID’s Policy Principles:

-1. Equity: GRID’s policy efforts are driven by equity and inclusion, to ensure that tangible benefits of clean energy are truly accessible to all, especially underserved communities.
+- Equity: GRID’s policy efforts are driven by equity and inclusion, to ensure that tangible benefits of clean energy are truly accessible to all, especially low-income and environmental justice communities.
+GRID’s policy efforts also work with tribal partners to advance tribal solar and clean energy access, while centering tribal sovereignty.

-3. Environmental Justice: Low-income communities and communities of color experience greater exposure to pollution and toxins than other communities and are more likely to suffer health impacts associated with environmental pollution.
-GRID advocates for policies that reduce and replace sources of harmful emissions with clean energy solutions located in or in proximity to frontline communities.
+- Environmental Justice: Low-income communities and communities of color experience greater exposure to pollution than other communities and are more likely to suffer health and climate impacts associated with environmental pollution.
+GRID advocates for policies that reduce and replace sources of harmful emissions with community-powered clean energy solutions located in or in proximity to low-income and environmental justice communities.

-4. Consumer Protection - Successful clean energy policies should not create incentives for predatory lending or exploitation of communities for financial gain, but rather seek to maximize benefits, most importantly bill savings, for participating households.
+- Consumer Protection: Successful clean energy policies should not create incentives for predatory lending or exploitation of communities for financial gain, but rather seek to maximize benefits, most importantly bill savings, for participating households.
 GRID advocates for robust consumer protection measures, disclosures, and accountability measures that protect vulnerable customers.

-5. Community-Driven Solutions - Communities that are most impacted by the problem are closest to the solution.
+- Community-Driven Solutions: Communities that are most impacted by the problem are closest to the solutions.
+Too often these communities have been excluded from shaping the decisions that affect them.
 GRID works in partnership with local communities to advance their clean energy and economic development goals.

-6. Comprehensive Solutions - Successful clean energy policies must encourage long-term market development and be flexible in order to best serve the unique low-income market segment over time.
-These policies should also maximize co-benefits by aligning with programs and policies including energy efficiency, energy services, workforce development and healthy home programs.
+- Comprehensive Solutions: Successful clean energy policies must encourage long-term market development and be flexible in order to best serve the unique low-income market segment over time.
+These policies should also maximize co-benefits by aligning with programs and policies including energy efficiency, energy services, clean mobility, workforce development and healthy home programs.
+Policies should include robust reporting and metrics to ensure equitable outcomes are achieved.